History of the Civil War: When was the First Shot?

 The First Shot of the Civil War

 The next day, on April 13, Fort Sumter surrendered.
 No soldier in the Fort died during the battle, though one Confederate soldier later died of a wound from a misfired cannon.
-Escalation of hostilities accelerated with President Lincoln calling for a volunteer army as four additional Southern states declared their secession.
+Hostilities escalated with President Lincoln calling for a volunteer army as four additional Southern states declared secession from the Union.

 Civil War Firsts